 - Before cutting into slices, add the dough to the freezer

-After about 10 minutes in the freezer, remove the tray with the scone dough and cut diagonally into 8 even pieces.
+Remove the tray from the freezer and cut the scone dough diagonally into 8 even pieces.
 Next, separate the scones on the baking tray so they are no longer touching and there is at least 1 inch between them.

 Luckily, this part is pretty simple.
 Just bake the scones for 15-20 minutes at 400F!
-Baking time will vary on how thick you made your scones, so check at the 15 minute mark and cook until the scones are cooked through and beginning to brown on top.
+Baking time will vary based on how thick you made your scones, so check at the 15-minute mark and cook until the scones are cooked through and beginning to brown on top.

-After the scones are baked I let them cool on the tray before removing.
-They will be softer right out of the oven but harden as they cool!
+After the scones are baked, I let them cool on the tray before removing them.
+They will be softer right out of the oven, but harden as they cool!

-Did you know that making homemade citrus glaze is incredibly easy and only requires three ingredients?!
-I can guarantee after making this recipe you're going to want to add lime glaze to everything you bake!
+Did you know that making homemade citrus icing is incredibly easy and only requires three ingredients?!
+I can guarantee that after making this recipe, you're going to want to add lime glaze to everything you bake!

 Here's all you need: